 Though most people feel they are well-educated about safe sex and STDs, it is important to know which diseases can be transmitted through unprotected oral sex.
 Before you “go down on” or give a “blowjob” to your partner without protection, find out more about these STDs that you could be contracting.

-Also referred to as genital warts, the Human Papillomavirus (HPV) is a common sexually transmitted infection (STI) passed though unprotected oral, vaginal, and anal sex.
+Also referred to as genital warts, the Human Papillomavirus (HPV) is a common sexually transmitted infection (STI) passed through unprotected oral, vaginal, and anal sex.
 Some potential health problems caused by HPV can cause are cervical cancer and Recurrent Respiratory Papillomatosis (RRP), in which tumors grow in the respiratory tract (oropharyngeal cancer).
 Similar to herpes, the virus is spread through intimate skin-to-skin contact, rather than bodily fluids.
 According to the Centers for Disease Control and Prevention (CDC), HPV is so common that nearly all sexually active people will get it at some point in their lives.
-Practicing safe sex by using protection can help to reduce your chances of contracting HPV, but since the warts are not always covered by the a condom, transmission can still occur.
+Practicing safe sex by using protection can help to reduce your chances of contracting HPV, but since the warts are not always covered by the condom, transmission can still occur.

 Chlamydia is easily transmitted through unprotected oral sex.
 Common symptoms include scratchy, dry throat and painful swallowing, which is very much like a sore throat associated with a cold.
 The common symptoms of genital infections include a burning sensation during urination, discharge from the penis or vagina, testicular pain, and rectal pain.
 Though individuals who contract chlamydia do not always experience physical symptoms, it can lead to sterility in men and infertility in women if left untreated.
 Chlamydia can be cured with antibiotics.